 Children of all ages will love the old-time merry-go-round, built in 1879.
 Rides were only a nickel.
 Watch yarn being spun, rugs woven and brooms made.
 Take a walk in the past, to the old-time:

 - doctor's office

 - barber shop

 - cobbler shop

 - and toy shop

 Pioneer Village is a privately financed non-profit, self supporting educational foundation, open year round (except Christmas Day) from 9:00 a.m. to 4:30 p.m. with extended summer hours from 9:00 a.m. to 6:00 p.m.
 Pioneer Village is also one man's dream come to life.
 The seed was planted when 20 year old Harold Warp left home in 1924, taking with him only a patent for a new kind of plastic and his determination.
 Since Mr. Warp founded Pioneer Village in 1953, over 6 million people have visited.

 Many folks linger longer than planned, so allow at least half a day for your visit.
 Stay as many days as you please, multiple day admission tickets are available.
-There is a 90-unit motel, campground and restaurant.
+There is a 44-unit motel and campground right next door.
 Mr. Warp set it up so our children and our children's children will also be able to see here "How America Grew".